The best things to do in Bend for February

 Spend your morning shredding slopes at Mt.
 Bachelor, then head downhill for a winter hike, followed by a mountain bike ride in the desert east of town.

-Go wild in one of Bachelor’s Woodward Mountain progressive terrain parks for the first few hours of the day, then take a twirl on the ice at the Pavillion before you set out for a moonlight snowshoe adventure with Wanderlust Tours.
+Go wild in one of Bachelor’s Woodward Mountain progressive terrain parks for the first few hours of the day, then take a twirl on a Bend ice skating rink before setting out for a moonlight snowshoe adventure with Wanderlust Tours.

 How about a sled dog ride at Mt.
 Bachelor, then regular ol’ inner tube sledding at Wanoga, then a sunset hike up Pilot Butte?